OFW Canada Express Entry Pathway: From Contract Work to PR

 The OFW-Specific Complications

 Multi-country police clearances.
 This is the single biggest documentation headache.
-IRCC requires a police clearance certificate from every country where you lived for six months or more after turning 18.
+IRCC requires a police clearance certificate from every country where you lived for more than six months after turning 18.
 A typical OFW trajectory might require clearances from the Philippines (NBI), Saudi Arabia, and the UAE — each with different processes, timelines, and attestation chains.

 Saudi Arabia is the worst case: if your Iqama has expired, you cannot use the Absher portal and must go through a manual fingerprint attestation chain taking 3-6 weeks.
 Start this process first.

 Document procurement from abroad.
 Getting your NBI clearance while overseas requires NBI Form No. 5 through the nearest Philippine Embassy.
-PSA certificates can be ordered online via PSAHelpline.ph, but the eApostille and CHED eCAV processes may require a trusted representative in the Philippines to handle physical steps.
+PSA certificates can be ordered online via PSAHelpline.ph, while the CHED eCAV process may require a trusted representative in the Philippines; an eligible eApostille remains a digital document.

 IELTS/PTE testing.
 Test center availability varies by country.
 Gulf countries have multiple IELTS centers, but PTE Core availability is more limited outside Manila.
 Plan your test location around your contract end date or a home leave.